WybeNetwork/VistaPanel-Customizations/element-changer/README.md

 <script src="https://vpc.cdn.wybenetwork.com/element-changer/element-changer.js" type="text/javascript"></script>
 ```

+#### What is all of this?
+Where is my ready-to-use code?
+Please read the Properties section before attempting to make your own modifications.

+We'll provide two ready code examples:

+##### Example 1: Ability Demonstration
+A ready code for adding our custom element from above, modifying the names and URLs of ``SiteBuilder`` and ``Softaculous Apps Installer``, and removing ``Access Logs`` and ``Remote MySQL``.
+Try it out in your panel (with the script, of course) to be able to better understand the process in adding your own objects.

-A full code utilizing our example and our CDN:
+The full code utilizing our example and our CDN:
 ```html
 <script type="text/javascript">
 var changeElements = [